Files / Emerging technologies

 Document Introduction

 Overall, this report provides California legislators and regulators with a rigorous, multi-dimensional academic foundation to guide future laws and regulations concerning frontier AI governance.
-It advocates for a "trust but verify" governance philosophy, seeking a balance between encouraging continued innovation and ensuring public safety, aiming to position California as a leader in the global AI governance landscape.
+It advocates for a "trust but verify" governance philosophy, seeking a balance between encouraging continuous innovation and ensuring public safety, aiming to position California as a leader in the global AI governance landscape.